 Christine became musical director of St Matthew Passion, Beethoven Missa Solemnis, Bernstein Chichester Psalms, Brahms Requiem and Britten Saint Nicolas – to stray no further through the alphabet – form the core of the choir’s repertoire, which also includes a wide variety of smaller scale pieces as well as extracts, occasionally semi-staged, from music theatre.
-Valentine SIngers' tours include Lucca, Pisa and Florence (2006), Ely cathedral and surrounding area (2007), Kraków (2008), Canterbury (2009), Amiens (2010) and Winchester cathedral (2011), Ghent (2012), Oxford and Dorchestrer Abbey (2013) and Honfleur 2014.
+Valentine SIngers' tours include Lucca, Pisa and Florence (2006), Ely cathedral and surrounding area (2007), Kraków (2008), Canterbury (2009), Amiens (2010) and Winchester cathedral (2011), Ghent (2012), Oxford and Dorchestrer Abbey (2013), Honfleur (2014), Edinburgh Festival Fringe (2016), Madrid, Avila and El Escorial (2018).
 They have also sung in London at the Coliseum, at All Saints, Margaret Street and at the Royal Festival Hall.in January 1998, since when the choir has grown to a membership of 70 plus, has toured in the UK and abroad, broadcast on TV and recorded two CDs.
 Main choral works, including Bach

 Magnifcat, St John